7 Critical Steps for Air Compressor Installation

 It’s important to ensure that the power supply meets the requirements of the unit to assure air compressor safety.
 The new air compressor may have a different voltage and amperage than the previous model, so be sure to check with the manufacturer or supplier to determine the voltage and amperage requirements.
 The compressor should be properly grounded and a dedicated circuit with the correct voltage and amperage rating must be used to avoid dangerous overload situations.
 Be sure to comply with local electrical codes and do not use extension cords.

-4. Assemble Compressor Components
+4. Assemble Compressor System Components

 5. Connect the Air Outlet